Hecke operators for curves over non-archimedean local fields and related finite rings: Some results on -bundles

-\subsection{$G$-bundles with nice reduction}
+\subsubsection{$G$-bundles with nice reduction}

-Now assume that $G$ is a connected split reductive group over $\Z$, such that $[G,G]$ is simple, and $k=O/\fm$ for the ring of integers $O$ in a local field.
-As before, we assume that the characteristic of $k$ satisfies $p>\max(a_{\fg},4(h-1))$.
+Now let $O$ be the ring of integers in a local field, and let $k=O/\fm$ be the residue field.
+Assume that $G$ is a connected split reductive group over $\Z$, such that condition $\bf{Char_G}$ is satisfied for the pair $(G,k)$.